Murder of Katarina Jakobsson: Time in psychiatric care and death

 Bengt Hjalmarsson legally changed his name to Erik Ludvig Gyllenfjäder, which was approved by the Swedish Intellectual Property Office on 6 November 1986.
-Gyllenfjäder received several permissions from the psychiatric hospital in St. Lars to continue his studies at Lund University, where he studied the Latin. on 26 March 1992, Gyllenfjäder was arrested in his Lund apartment due to threatening letters he had sent to female studies at the university in between February and March 1992; these contained several pornographic images, poetry and threats in the Latin and Swedish languages which made references to drowning in a bathtub, alluding to his own murder of Jakobsson.
-Despite an attempt to get Gyllenfjäder convicted for this, he denies involvement during police interrogation, after which the case gets dismissed.
-Gyllenfjäder gets barred from further studies at Lund University following this, however.
+Gyllenfjäder received several permissions from the psychiatric hospital in St. Lars to continue his studies at Lund University, where he studied Latin.

+On 26 March 1992, Gyllenfjäder was arrested in his Lund apartment due to threatening letters he had sent to female students at the university in between February and March 1992; these contained several pornographic images, poetry, and threats in the Latin and Swedish languages which made references to drowning in a bathtub, alluding to his own murder of Jakobsson.
+Gyllenfjäder denied involvement during police interrogation, and the case was dismissed.
+Gyllenfjäder was, however, barred from further studies at Lund University.

-During his time in psychiatric care, Gyllenfjäder was described as having a very clear eidetic memory.
+During his time in psychiatric care, Gyllenfjäder was described as having an eidetic memory.
 According to psychiatrist Sten Levander in 2004, Gyllenfjäder "had not changed whatsoever" despite having spent 23 years in psychiatric care, and was said to lack empathy for others despite his intelligence.
 He was permitted extended leaves from the psychiatric hospital in February 2004.
-The following month, his leaves were withdrawn and he was once more institutionalized after breaking against Lund's University's restraining order against him.
-Gyllenfjäder returned to national prominence in December 2006, when he was once again suspected of sending letters to various journalists, including Joakim Palmkvist and Professor Anders Piltz.
+The following month, his leaves were withdrawn and he was once more institutionalized after he broke Lund University's restraining order against him.
+Gyllenfjäder returned to national prominence in December 2006, when he was once again suspected of sending threatening letters, this time to various journalists, including Joakim Palmkvist, and Professor Anders Piltz.
 Palmkvist interpreted it as a death threat.
 After the year 2010, Gyllenfjäder was "essentially a free man", living anonymously in an apartment in Kroksbäck, Malmö, where he died on 12 January 2015 at the age of 65.
-His cause of death is unknown to the general public, but it was not done in criminal intent, causing Palmkvist to speculate that it was "either illness or suicide".
+His cause of death was not released to the general public, but it did not include criminal intent, causing Palmkvist to speculate that it was either illness or suicide.